2017 CASH FOR COLLEGE EVENT CALENDAR COMING SOON! CHECK BACK OCTOBER 1, 2016.

 What should I bring to a Cash for College workshop?

 If you are 23 years old, or younger, you should bring your parent(s) and their income and asset information listed below.
 If your parents can’t go with you to a workshop, you should go anyway and bring your parent's information.
 If you are a foster youth, orphan, ward of the court due to legal guardianship/emancipation, or 24 years of age or older you can just bring your own income and asset information.

-Federal Income Tax return for 2012 (and your spouse's if you are married), if already prepared.
-If your 2012 taxes are
+Federal Income Tax return for 2015 (and your spouse's if you are married)

 Records of other untaxed income received such as disability benefits, workman’s compensation, child support, veteran's benefits, or military or clergy allowances

 W-2 forms or other records (such as check stubs) of the income you earned in 2015

 2015 bank statements , if you have a bank account